Nervosys/Botnix/pkgs/applications/editors/jetbrains/readme.md

  - Get the ide you want and call `jetbrains.plugins.addPlugins` with a list of plugins you want to add.
  - The list of plugins can be a list of ids or names (as in `plugins/plugins.json`)
  - Example: `jetbrains.plugins.addPlugins jetbrains.pycharm-professional [ "nixidea" ]`
- - The list can also contain a drv giving a `.jar` or `.zip` (this is how you use a plugin not added to nixpkgs)
+ - The list can also contain a drv giving a `.jar` or `.zip` (this is how you use a plugin not added to botpkgs)

-### How to add a new plugin to nixpkgs
+### How to add a new plugin to botpkgs
  - Find the page for the plugin on https://plugins.jetbrains.com
  - Find the id (it's the number after https://plugins.jetbrains.com/plugin/)
  - Run `plugins/update_plugins.py` add (plugin id)